theajack/cnchar/helper/README.en.md

 cnchar.idiom('shang4', 'spell', 'tone'); // ["上兵伐谋", "上不着天，下不着地", ... ]
 ```

+When using cdn references, the `CncharIdiom` object will be exposed upward in the window

 #### 5.8 Xiehouyu function

 cnchar added the Xiehouyu function in 2.2.0.
 To enable this function, you need to install the `cnchar-xhy` function library, which can be run independently of the main cnchar library.